For-The-Wolf/zwift-scrape/README.md

 # zwift-scrape
-Scrape race results from [ZwiftPower](www.zwiftpower.com), also includes a score calculator for [WTRL](https://www.wtrl.racing/) time trials.
+A Python CLI to scrape race results from [ZwiftPower](www.zwiftpower.com), also includes a score calculator for [WTRL](https://www.wtrl.racing/) time trials.

 ## Description